6 Requirements for schools managing absence

 If a parent does not contact the school to provide an explanation on the day of the student absence, the school must attempt to contact the parent (for example by telephone) of the student as soon as practicable on the same day.
 If an explanation is received, the accurate cause of the absence must be recorded.

-If contact cannot be made with the parent, the school should attempt to make contact with any emergency contact/s nominated on the student's file held by the school.
+If contact cannot be made with the parent, the school must attempt to make contact with any emergency contact/s nominated on the student's file held by the school.

 If whereabouts of a student is unknown